-The rating reaffirmation on GreenCell Express Private Limited (GEPL) continues to factor in its strong parentage, as a wholly-owned subsidiary of GreenCell Mobility Private Limited (GMPL, rated [ICRA]A+(Stable)/A1).
-Over the past years, GMPL has emerged as one of the key players in the electric bus (e-bus) segment in India, with presence across multiple Business to Government (B2G) projects and added presence in the Business to Consumer (B2C) segment through GEPL.
+The rating continues to factor in the company's strong parentage, as a wholly-owned subsidiary of GreenCell Mobility Private Limited (GMPL; rated [ICRA]A+(Stable)/A1).
+Over the years, GMPL has emerged as one of the key players in the electric bus (ebus) segment in India, with presence across multiple Business-to-Government (B2G) projects and added presence in the Business-to-Consumer (B2C) segment through GEPL.
 GMPL is the flagship platform of Green Growth Equity Fund (GGEF), a sovereign-backed infrastructure fund to channelise investments into the electric vehicle (EV) segment in India.